<img src="https://salesviewer.org/E5H8h8i2x4o9.gif" style="visibility:hidden;">

 This leads to a desire for unique presentations which, put simply, can be described as “moving away from the presentation of technology toward the presentation of processes, through to the experience”.
 Here, LED walls are increasingly replacing projections and split-wall systems.
 As a result, media are becoming an integral part of the overall picture – the content is much more prominent than the technology.
 This creates exhibits that allow visitors to experience such bigger contexts in a vibrant way or even to be part of a story.
 This leads us on to the third theory.

-Theory 3 Interaction is the new presentation
+Interaction is the new presentation

 Interaction at trade fair booth is a term that should not be confused with the basic service of creating a space for dialogue.
 In their most basic sense, trade fairs are meeting places that should motivate exhibitors and visitors to have a personal exchange.
 Interaction really means inviting the visitor to try something out, to participate, to actually experience or feel a benefit or a process, or explaining benefits in a fun way.
 And it’s all about the dosage.